MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/storage-performance-analysis.md

 On the **I/O related best practices** tab, use **Run assessment** to start an assessment of your configuration, which should take a few minutes to complete (unless there's a large number of databases and objects).
 Alternatively, if you see a timestamp for the latest available results, you can use **Fetch latest results** to review findings from previous assessments.

-## Analyze IO with PowerShell
+## Analyze I/O with PowerShell

-You can also use the [IO Analysis](https://github.com/microsoft/sql-server-samples/blob/master/samples/manage/sql-vm-io-analysis.ps1) PowerShell script to analyze the IO performance of your SQL Server VM:
+You can also use the [I/O Analysis](https://github.com/microsoft/sql-server-samples/blob/master/samples/manage/sql-vm-io-analysis.ps1) PowerShell script to analyze the I/O performance of your SQL Server VM:

 :::code language="powershell" source="~/../sql-server-samples/samples/manage/sql-vm-io-analysis.ps1":::